spaghetti-/spaghetti-.github.io/source/_posts/sane-sshd-ipfw-defaults.md

 author: alex
 ---

-I often find myself spawning random EC2 instances or DigitalOcean FreeBSD droplets for prototyping web services.
+I often find myself spawning random DigitalOcean FreeBSD droplets for prototyping web services.
 Just because they are temporary does not mean that they should not have secure defaults however.
 Here's a short script that sets up `sshd` as well as initializes the `ipfw` firewall.

+For AWS instances we're better off using VPC with sane security groups to do our firewalling for us.

 It can be run using